-Apart from these specific requirements for the building sector, the Act on Energy Services and Further Energy Efficiency Measures requires so-called large enterprises to conduct an energy audit of the entire enterprise including all buildings owned or used by the enterprise at least every four years.
-A large enterprise is a company with a staff headcount of at least 250 and/or with an annual turnover exceeding EUR 50 million and an annual balance sheet exceeding EUR 43 million.
+The Act on Energy Services and Further Energy Efficiency Measures requires so-called large enterprises to conduct an energy audit of the entire enterprise including all buildings owned or used by the enterprise at least every four years.
+The first audit was due on 15 December 2015.
+A large enterprise is a company employing at least 250 people or having an annual turnover of at least EUR 50 million and an annual balance sheet of at least EUR 43 million.
 Under certain circumstances, similar buildings may be clustered and only one building per cluster can be audited.
 Energy auditors may be internal or external experts as long as they render independent advice and fulfil the professional requirements.

-6. Are there other regulatory measures that aim to improve the sustainability of newly constructed and existing buildings?
-Under statutory lease regulations, in principle, landlords may improve the sustainability of existing buildings without the tenant's consent, but subject to an extraordinary termination right for the tenant (Sections 555b, 555d and 555e Civil Code).
-Energetic modernization works must be tolerated by the tenant without being entitled to reduce the rent during that period.
+4.6 Are there other regulatory measures that aim to improve the sustainability of newly constructed and existing buildings?

+The German legislator has revised the lease regulations to improve the sustainability of existing buildings: With effect from May/July 2013, principally, landlords may improve the sustainability of existing buildings without the tenant's consent, but subject to an extraordinary termination right for the tenant.
+Energetic modernization works need to be tolerated by the tenant for a period of three months without being entitled to reduce the rent during that period.
 Modernization costs may be partly shifted to the tenant.
-The statutory lease regulations also facilitate heating contracting.
+The revised regulations also facilitate heating contracting.